 UPDATE: This blog post was written a long time ago, primarily for the older Ku-Band HughesNet Systems such as the DW7000, HN7000s and so on!
 Although much of this information still applies to the newer Gen4 and Gen5 systems, some of the recommendations may not apply!
-Feel free to contact us for more information!
-We will update this post soon!
-Thanks!
+Most of the complaints about slow speeds on the newer, faster Gen5 systems are because people are trying to stream video over a system that, in our opinion, should have never been marketed for streaming video for a variety of reasons which we discuss here!
+Find out more here or feel free to contact us for more information!

-We get e-mails and phone calls and see posts all of the time from HughesNet customers complaining about a slow connection!
+We get e-mails and phone calls, live chat requests and see posts and reviews all of the time from HughesNet customers complaining about a slow connection!
 Some are experiencing it “off and on” while others are experiencing slower than normal speeds all of the time!
 So, we decided to put together a list of possible solutions for you!

 First, it’s important to know that HughesNet is a shared bandwidth system which means that the “pipe” connecting you to the satellite is used by 300 – 400 other users besides yourself!
 For that reason, speeds are going to vary a lot at different times of the day, and it’s highly unlikely that you will ever see what was advertised as “up to” speeds for the plan you are subscribed to!
 In fact, in our experience, we’ve estimated that most customers only see about 60 – 70% of the advertised speeds unless you are on really early or really late!
 Unfortunately, HughesNet is often over-sold and your sales rep and installer may not have shared that information with you!